rajivshah3/documentation/iot/0.1/cryptocore/iota-projects/send-zero-value.md

     ```

     :::info:
-    If the user does not enter a word beginning with 'y', this block sets the address to all 9s.
+    If the user does not enter a word beginning with 'y', this code sets the address to all 9s.
     :::

 6. Ask the user for a branch and trunk transaction hash